-- Turn on the machine.

-- Select a stitch.

-- For details on selecting a stitch, refer to "Sewing a stitch" on page B-35.
+· For details on selecting a stitch, refer to "Sewing a stitch" on page B-35.

-- Press , and then (4) on the screen.

-- \rightarrow It turns to Λ , and the pattern displayed at the top of the screen is mirrored. - To turn the mirrored stitching off, press .
+- \rightarrow It turns to \bigwedge , and the pattern displayed at the top of the screen is mirrored. - To turn the mirrored stitching off, press 🔼.

 - Mirroring is not possible when the mirroring icon is grayed out on the editing screen.
 Certain stitches, such as buttonholes, etc., cannot be mirrored. - When the machine is turned off, the mirroring setting is cancelled.